valera86/yuinchien.github.io/src/projects/superellipse.md

 ---

 <div class="text">
-A visual study of superellipse based on the <a href="https://en.wikipedia.org/wiki/Superformula" target="_blank">superfomula</a> proposed by Johan Gielis.
-I began by creating basic symbols, and moved onto to explore complex shapes and patterns featuring colors & motion.
+A visual study of superellipse exploring shapes of nature, symbols, patterns and motion.
+Based on the <a href="https://en.wikipedia.org/wiki/Superformula" target="_blank">superfomula</a> proposed by Johan Gielis.
 Explore the web animation: <a href="https://yuinchien.com/projects/superellipse/" target="_blank">yuinchien.com/projects/superellipse/</a>.
 </div>

 ![symbols](./../images/superellipse/symbols.png)